IBMAppModernization/kube101/Lab3/README.md

 # Lab 3: Scale and update apps natively, building multi-tier applications.

-In this lab you'll learn how to deploy the same guestbook application we deployed in the previous labs, however, instead of using the `kubectl` command line helper functions we'll be deploying the application using configuration files.
+In this lab you'll learn how to deploy the same guestbook application we deployed in the previous labs, however, instead of using the `oc` command line helper functions we'll be deploying the application using configuration files.
 The configuration file mechanism allows you to have more fine-grained control over all of resources being created within the